mauritssilvis/challenges/java/executable_jar_maven_intellij/README.md

 #### 1.3.2 Build

-The executable JAR can be built using the command
+The executable JAR can be built using the command:

 ```shell
 $ mvn clean install